 Video noise reduction function eliminates unwanted grain from your footage.

-Avid offers three types of software; for video audio and enterprise.
+Avid offers three types of software; video, audio, and enterprise.
 Pro tools are ideal for composing, recording, editing, and mixing sound and music.
 It can be considered the Audition of Avid.
 Sibelius is also dedicated to music as it is a music notation software.
 This is important as sounds and music are vital in filmmaking.
 It is also an area that is mostly overlooked by videographers and filmmaking enthusiasts, even students.
 Bad sound design can outright ruin a masterfully shot film.
-Finally, Avid Media Composer is the video editing software I’ve been babbling on about this entire time.
+Finally, Avid Media Composer is the video editing software.

 Key features of Avid Media Composer